CLFlix/KuroBot/README.md

 ## Points redeeming

+### ?bonk

+Redeeming 1500 points, you can make the streamer shut up for 5 minutes!
+They don't necessarily have to mute their mic, but they just can't talk.

 ### ?memecam

 This allows a chatter to redeem 500 points to make the streamer turn on a silly filter or modify their camera in any other meme-ish way for 10 minutes!